 RACO electric actuators help automate movements in steel production, for example the operation of the casting ladle or the charging of the furnace with slabs in hot rolling mills.

 Two types of movement can be identified in a foundry.
-The swinging/horizontal movement of the entire casting device is realized by a handle that engages it from the side via an electric cylinder.
+The swinging/horizontal movement of the entire casting device is realized by a handle that engages it from the side via an electric actuators.
 The same applies to the filling and emptying of the casting tub as well as the removal of the casting device after the process is complete.
 During the casting process, the tub is gradually and slowly tipped until the casting mould is filled with the liquid material.